 Ensure system improvements do not interfere with a judge’s ability to make independent, ethical decisions to protect people’s rights

-Many of the existing resources make justice more accessible for court users.
-Legal information centres, pro bono services, and duty counsel programs help people understand legal processes and provide immediate assistance.
-Court staff provide front line services to litigants and judges manage cases in their courtrooms.
-All of these justice sector professionals are involved in ongoing evolution of legal services to improve access to justice.
+Programs in the courthouse, including legal information centres, pro bono services, and duty counsel programs help people understand legal processes and provide immediate assistance.
+Court staff provide frontline services to litigants and judges manage cases in their courtrooms.

 © 2019 Action Committee on Access to Justice in Civil and Family Matters